Karakul (Tajikistan): Impact crater

-Karakul lies within a circular depression interpreted as an impact crater with a rim diameter of 52 km.
-Some estimates give its age as relatively recent.
-Preliminarily, it was thought to be c.
-25 Ma or less than 23 Ma.
-However, it may even be from the recent Pliocene (5.3 to 2.6 Ma).
+Karakul lies within a circular depression, which has been interpreted as an impact crater with a rim diameter of 52 km.
+Some estimates say the impact is relatively recent.
+A preliminary estimate dated it to between 25 Ma and 23 Ma.
+However, it may be from the recent Pliocene epoch (5.3 to 2.6 Ma).
 The Earth Impact Database (EID) also lists it as younger than 5 Ma.
 It is larger than the Eltanin impact (2.5 Ma), which has already been suggested as a contributor to the cooling and ice cap formation in the Northern Hemisphere during the late Pliocene.

 The Karakul impact structure was first identified around 1987 through studies of imagery taken from space.

 Lake description

 The lake/crater lies at an elevation of 3960 m above mean sea level.
 A peninsula projecting from the south shore and an island off the north shore divide the lake into two basins: a smaller, relatively shallow eastern one, between 13 and 19 m deep, and a larger western one, 221 to 230 m deep.
 It is endorheic (lacking a drainage outlet) and the water is brackish.
 There is a small village with the same name on the eastern shore of the lake.

 The lake level was 35 m higher after the last ice age.